Best practice guidelines for integrating Combined Heat and Power (CHP)

 - Automatic monitoring to detect potential problems before they occur

-- Remote management to optimise performance
+- Remote management to optimize performance

 - Responsive engineering teams for maintenance and fault resolution

 Integrating CHP with your existing on-site applications doesn’t need to be difficult.
-By following these best practice guidelines, you will be able to maximise energy efficiency and create a greater return on investment.
+By following these best practice guidelines, you will be able to maximize energy efficiency and create a greater return on investment.
 Once the CHP plant has been integrated, you should monitor usage and measure consumption, as well as reevaluate the base load requirement from time-to-time.
 This will help you to give the best service to your customers.

 - Base-level demand and sizing must be considered to assess economic viability and decide if installing CHP is appropriate.